Spectral-partitioned Kohn-Sham density functional theory: sp DFT Derivation

 We start by constructing an entropy function $S^{\eta}(x;\overline{\tau}_{\bf k})$ that can generate \eq{eq:Qkn} as solution.
 For brevity, in the following we suppress its parametric dependence and instead denote it by $S^{\eta}_{\bf k}(x)$.
 Hence, we make the definition

 This notation displays the ${\bf k}$-dependence of the splitting energy parameter $\chi_{\bf k}$.
 We thus insert \eq{eq:dSdQ} into \eq{eq:Qkn} to obtain

 with

 Equation~(\ref{eq:Sdot_ss}) must be inverted to obtain $\dot{S}_{\bf k}^{\eta}(x)$.
-This is possible if $\dot{S}_{\bf k}^{\eta}(x)$ is a monotonic function, which can be verified by examining the second derivative of the entropy with respect to occupations.
-For this purpose, we differentiate both sides of \eq{eq:Sdot_ss} with respect to $x$, and upon reshuffling terms, a simple expression for $\ddot{S}_{\bf k}^{\eta}$ can be found
+This is possible if $\dot{S}_{\bf k}^{\eta}(x)$ is a monotonic function.
+But \eq{eq:Sdot_ss} is a product of two sigmoid functions, each of which are separately invertible and everywhere positive.
+It is thus easy to see that the product must also be monotonic and thus invertible.
+This can be rigorously verified by examining the second derivative of the entropy with respect to occupations.
+For this purpose, we differentiate both sides of \eq{eq:Sdot_ss} with respect to $x$, and upon rearranging terms, a simple expression for $\ddot{S}_{\bf k}^{\eta}$ can be found:

 From the above equation, it can be concluded that $\dot{S}_{\bf k}^{\eta}(x)$ is invertible.
 In the Appendix, we describe a simple procedure for calculating this function to desired accuracy.
 Figure~\ref{fig:entropy}(a) illustrates $\dot{S}_{\bf k}^{\eta}(x)$ for several choices of the ratios $\tau_e/\tau_s$ and $\chi_{\bf k}/\tau_s$ that are typical for applications to the warm-dense matter regime, presented later in this paper.